 The Tree Tower isn’t “hidden” in the traditional sense.
 It stands 45 feet high and can’t be missed!
 You can climb to the top of the Tree Tower to look over the greenery of the surrounding area and view Dayton from a distance!

 The tower takes just about 5 minutes to climb!
-It’s reminiscent (albeit a bit shorter) of the Kalberer Emergent Tower at Holden Arboretum, but this one is free to visit!
+It’s reminiscent (albeit a bit shorter) of the Kalberer Emergent Tower at Holden Arboretum, but this arboretum in Ohio is free to visit!

 All of Cox Arboretum is worth a visit, not just the Tree Tower!
 Other highlights include the Monet Bridge, the Bell Children’s Maze where kids can run though a labyrinth made of shrubs, the Water Garden and the Shrub Garden and lake.

 We found lots of family-friendly things to do in Dayton, Ohio!
 It makes for a great Ohio destination!

 - Address: 401 Euclid Ave., Cleveland, OH 44115

 While there a lot of well-known things to do in Cleveland, Ohio, it’s worth stepping off the streets and into The Arcade in downtown Cleveland.
 The Arcade was America’s first indoor shopping center and it opened in 1890.

 You won’t necessarily spend a long time here, unless you decide to spend the night at the Hyatt Regency Hotel which is housed inside this beautiful building, but you won’t regret stopping!

 Inside The Arcade is a mixture of shops, restaurants and businesses.
 I recommend Rising Star Coffee Roasters on the bottom floor!
 Plus there’s lots to do on the nearby East 4th Street!